DEIS-Tools/AalWiNes-Web/content/about.md

 # About

 AalWiNes (AALborg WIen NEtwork verification Suite) is a result of the collaboration between Aalborg University and Vienna University.
+In order to contact us, please, use the email aalwines (at) cs.aau.dk.

 The current list of contributors include:

 * Bernhard Schrenk (Vienna University)
 * Peter Gjøl Jensen (Aalborg University)